 On October 3, 2019, Axtel entered into an agreement with Equinix, Inc. (Equinix) in order to strengthen its collocation, interconnection and cloud solutions by signing two contracts, the final closing of the transaction occurred on January 8, 2020.
 Equinix acquired a new subsidiary entity of Axtel, which held the operations and assets of three data centers that belonged to Axtel; these data centers are located, two in Querétaro and one in Monterrey.
 Axtel maintains a non-controlling shareholding in the new subsidiary entity.
-The amount of the transaction was US \$ 175 million, paid in cash
+The amount of the transaction was US \$ 175 million, paid in cash.

-The Company's life shall be unlimited, and its corporate domicile is based in the municipality of San Pedro Garza García, Nuevo León, and its corporate offices are located on Blvd.
-Díaz Ordaz Km.
-3.33 L-1, Unidad San Pedro, San Pedro Garza García, N.L., México.
+The Company's life shall be unlimited, and its corporate domicile is in Av.
+Munich 175, Colonia Cuauhtémoc, 66450 San Nicolás de los Garza Nuevo León., México.
 Its telephone is +52 (81) 8114-0000 and its web page is axtelcorp.mx.